Getting Started

 Tutorial

 A tutorial is available with a small(ish) dataset where biologically meaningful results can be produced.
 This can help get an understanding of a good workflow to use different modules.
 You can also follow along with your own data and just skip analyses you don't want.
-If you prefer to just jump in instead, below describes how to quickly get a new project up and running.
+I recommend at least looking at this to get an idea of the scope of the pipeline as well as to see a few tips.
+If you prefer to just jump in instead, below describes how to get a new project up and running.

 Requirements

 This pipeline can be run on Linux systems with Conda and Apptainer/Singularity installed.
-All other dependencies will be handled with the workflow, and thus, sufficient storage space is needed for these installations (~10GB, but this needs verification).
+All other dependencies will be handled with the workflow, and thus, sufficient storage space is needed for these installations (~10GB, though this is only when using all features of the pipeline, if you are not using any of the mapping module, it will be more like 3-5GB).
 It can be run on a local workstation with sufficient resources and storage space (dataset dependent), but is aimed at execution on high performance computing systems with job queuing systems.

 Data-wise, you'll need a reference genome (uncompressed) and some sequencing data for your samples.
-The latter can be either raw fastq files, bam alignments to the reference, or accession numbers for already published fastq files.
+The latter can be either raw FASTQ files, BAM alignments to the reference, or SRA accession numbers for already published FASTQ files.

 Deploying the workflow

-The pipeline can be deployed in two ways: (1) using Snakedeploy which will deploy the pipeline as a module (recommended); (2) clone the repository at the version/branch you prefer (recommended if you will change any workflow code).
+The pipeline can be deployed in two ways: (1) using Snakedeploy which will deploy the pipeline as a module (recommended); (2) clone the repository at the version/branch you prefer (recommended if you will need to change workflow code beyond what is possible with module definitions).
+If you are curious how modularization works in Snakemake, take a look at the docs.

 Both methods require a Snakemake environment to run the pipeline in.